TatianaFokina/TatianaFokina/README.md

 My bonus non-professional superpower is dog and cat whispering 🐈

-## Writings and talks 🖊️
+## Writings, translations and talks 🖊️

 My other passion is tech writing.
 I bet you've already guessed my favorite topic, ha-ha.
-If not, I can give you a clue: The topic contains two letters “a” and “y” divided by the number “11”.
+If not, I can give you a clue: The topic contains two letters “a” and “y” divided by the number “11.”
 If you are curious about it, check [the list of my writings and translations](https://github.com/TatianaFokina/my-articles-and-talks/blob/main/links-en.md) or go to [my personal blog](https://tatiana-fokina-blog.ru/en/).

 Sometimes I realize that I can talk and have talks (as you can see, my logic is bulletproof.)
 A few years ago, I was a co-organizer of the first Russian-speaking meetup on accessibility [pitera11y_meetup](https://www.youtube.com/playlist?list=PLTdS5E3zupkGg0FoMoWB5FD2tlBrSWUQB).
 I have experience being a speaker and, at the same time, a person who aren't sleep a wink because of organizer's duties.
-You know, you need to find a place for an event, bring speakers, review their talks, slides, and so on.
+You need to find a place for an event, bring speakers, review their talks, slides, and so on.
 Pretty stressful duty!

 ## Podcasts 🎙️